Monsters of Myth and Legend II

 Monsters of Myth and Legend II is a supplement for fantasy role-playing games published by Mayfair Games in 1989.

 Contents

-Monsters of Myth and Legend II is a supplement describing 75 monsters and deities from five different ethnic sources: African (drawn from many regions), Central and South American (from the Aztecs and Incas), Eskimo, Japanese, and "Mideast" (Sumerian and Persian).
-It includes myths and legends, new spells, and new magic items.
+Monsters of Myth and Legend II is a supplement which presents 75 monsters and gods from five different areas of the world: African (taken from numerous regions), Central and South American (Aztecs and Incas), Eskimo, Japanese, and Mideast (Sumerian and Persian).
+It also describes the myths and legends from these areas, as well as new spells and magic items.

 Publication history

 Monsters of Myth and Legend II was written by Laurel Nicholson and John Keefe, with a cover by Boris Vallejo, and illustrations by Timothy D. Zon, and was published by Mayfair Games in 1989 as a 96-page book.

 Reception

 Lawrence Schick, in his book Heroic Worlds, notes that "The Eskimo section breaks some new ground, but the rest are pretty standard."